 - 1. Admission Packet: - a.
 Home Language Survey - b.
 Student Housing Questionnaire (McKinney-Vento Homeless Education Assistance) - c.
 Parent and Student Consent Agreement Form; - 2.
 Proof of Immunization: - a.
-Or a Medical Exemption Form, or a Personal Beliefs Exemption Form if the student attends a Site School or Learning Center.
-By state law (A.R.S. §15-873), a child will not be allowed to attend school until either proof of immunization, or a completed exemption form is submitted.
-(Homeless students are allowed a five-day grace period to submit proof of immunization or an exemption form); - 3.
+Attendance Requirement: Proof of immunization, a Medical Exemption Form, or a Personal Beliefs Exemption Form (if the student attends a Site School or Learning Center) must be submitted before the student is permitted to attend school. - i.
+Note: By state law (A.R.S. § 15-873), a child may not attend school without this documentation. - ii.
+Special Provision for Homeless Students: Homeless students are allowed a fiveday grace period to submit proof of immunization or an exemption form after beginning attendance. - b.
+Enrollment Clarification: Immunizations or exemption forms are not required to complete the enrollment process. - 3.
 Official or Unofficial High School Transcripts. - 4.
 Official or Unofficial Middle School Semester Report Cards. - 5.
 Proof of Completion of Eighth Grade: - a.
 Promotion certificate or other verification from previous school. - 6.
 Withdrawal Form from the Previous School. - 7.
 Special Education Records. - 8.
 Legal Guardianship or Custody Papers: - a.
 Required if an adoption has taken place, if the student lives with one custodial parent, or if the student lives with anyone else (i.e. grandparents, aunt, uncle, sibling, friend, or other relative).
 A photocopy of papers must be received within 30 days of enrollment. - 9.
 Copy of Arizona Achievement Testing Scores: - a.
 Or documented on an official transcript. - 10.
 Copy of English Language Learner Testing Scores (AZELLA/SELP): - a.
 Or documented on an official transcript. - 11.
 Notice to Provider Form. - 12.
 Primary Caregiver Form.; - 13.
 Concurrent Agreement Form. - 14.
 Student Services Survey. - 15.
 Students/Parents Acknowledgments: - a.
 Related to the use of drugs and student disciplinary action.